- Glucosamine is a natural molecule found in shellfish, fungi and in our own cartilage and skin.

-Some scientists claim that studies showing no effect of glucosamine use the wrong form of glucosamine, namely plain glucosamine instead of glucosamine sulphate, which they claim is better.
+Some scientists claim that studies showing no effect of glucosamine use the wrong form of glucosamine, namely plain glucosamine instead of glucosamine sulfate, which they claim is better.

-This could make sense, given glucosamine sulphate is the form that is naturally incorporated in our joints and cartilage.
+This could make sense, given glucosamine sulfate is the form that is naturally incorporated in our joints and cartilage.

-Also, sulphate can have various beneficial effects on the aging body.
+Also, sulfate can have various beneficial effects on the aging body.